PLYMOUTH EXCELLENCE CLUSTER (PEC):

 School-Based Early Help services provide appropriate support at the earliest stage of a child’s presentation of work peripatetically over a number of schools to a fixed timetable – dependent on the school’s level of need and their subsequent buy n.
 Issues worked on include low self-esteem, bereavement, separation and loss, anger and behavioural issues, friendship difficulties, bullying social skills and emotional literacy

 This integrated team work together using a balance of psychology and therapeutic methodologies to provide tailored interventions that address school and family needs.
 Having a range of different professionals working together means that the support for the parents and carers is connected and targeted around the support of the child.
 The team’s weekly panel referral system means that appropriate requests for involvement will result in the school being contacted within 10 days of a key worker being allocated

 Additional enrichment for schools who buy into the above services:

 - KIDSTIME is an after-school group for families where one or more of the parents may have a recognised mental-illness.
 It focuses on activities that support both the young people and their parents.
 It helps children to understand the mental health of their parents and enables families to find and develop language to describe and understand mental health.
 Places in the group are allocated through a MAST request for involvement.

-A diverse and exciting holiday programme of activities for children who may have experienced some difficulties in accessing wider extra-curriculum activities.
+- HOLIDAY CLUBS A diverse and exciting programme of fun activities for children who may have experienced some difficulties in accessing wider extra-curriculum activities.
 These activities focus on the children’s personal development whilst developing life skills through self-discovery and problem solving.
 All schools who buy into our core services are invited by letter to nominate pupils they think will benefit.